 Using it as a substitute for childcare probably won't work.

-Few employers will look favorably upon you if you're distracted.
+We all know how challenging it can be to be productive if you're distracted.
 Although you may be working from home, try to send your child to daycare or hire an in-home provider so you can successfully focus on your job.

 Setting both start and end times is a good idea.